orosz-attila/Spiced-Academy-Data-Science-Projects/README.md

 ## 08. Markov Chain Monte Carlo (MCMC): Predicting and simulating customer behaviour in a supermarket.

-<div align="justify">The goal of this project was predicting and visualizing customer behaviour between departments/aisles in a supermarket, applying Markov Chain modeling and Monte-Carlo simulation.</div><br>
+<div align="justify">The goal of this project was to predict and visualize customer behaviour between departments/aisles in a supermarket, applying Markov Chain modeling and Monte-Carlo simulation.</div><br>

 The project included the following tasks: